 Knowing what does and could go wrong also allows us to advise on applying relevant standards such as ISO 15156/NACE MR 0175 for materials that will be exposed in a sour environment and need to be pre-qualified or qualified for the purpose.
 Oil and gas pipelines and processing plants are among assets that may need to operate in sour-service containing environments.

 We conduct research1,2 into EAC, and run joint industry projects (JIPs) with customers to develop new solutions, standards and recommended practices.
-Current examples include JIPS on the performance of pipeline steels in high concentration H2S environments.
-We provided input to DNV GL Standard DNVGL-ST-F101 Submarine pipeline systems.
+Current examples include JIPs on the performance of pipeline steels in high concentration H2S environments.
+We provided input to DNV's Standard DNVGL-ST-F101 Submarine pipeline systems.

 Reference:1.
 R. Thodla, C. Holtam, R. Saraswat, Journal of Pressure Vessel Technology 142, 3 (2020)